meflynn/troopdata/README.md

 assembled this R package to allow users to more easily access the data and use it in their own research.

+Please refer to the bottom of this page for citation information.

 ## Installation

 You can install the development version from